Supreme Court of Belarus

 The Supreme Court of the Republic of Belarus is the highest-tier court inside of Belarus and acts as the final "court of review."
 Its general tasks include the oversight of lower-tier courts and it can render justice in areas of general civil and criminal law.
-Unlike the United States Supreme Court, constitutional issues are not sent to the Belarusian Supreme Court, but are sent to a separate court called the Constitutional Court.
+As with many European nations, constitutional review is beyond the jurisdiction of the Belarusian Supreme Court, with such cases sent to a separate court called the Constitutional Court.
+Unlike other European nations however, the Belarusian political apparatus prevents meaningful independence in the judiciary, and neither the Constitutional Court or Supreme Court are known to challenge the dictatorship of Alexander Lukashenko.
 The judges to the Supreme Court are appointed by the president.

 History

 On 1 January 2014, the Supreme Economic Court of Belarus merged with the Supreme Court.